 Call the PoliceThe 9-1-1 operator determines if police officers are required at the scene.
 For a complete list of when a police officer will attend the scene, see the section entitled "Will the Police Attend the Scene to Investigate?" below.
 In Ontario, if you've been involved in a minor collision with a total combined value of $2000 in damage, by law you have to file a collision report.

 Attend the Collision Reporting CenterIf directed to a CRC, you must report forthwith as stated in the Highway Traffic Act.
 In most jurisdictions you will have up to 24 hours to report.
 The driver must report at the CRC in the jurisdiction the collision occurred with:

-Vehicle Ownership Proof of Insurance Driver's Licence Information Exchanged and Witness Information Passenger Information
+The Vehicle involved in the collision Vehicle Ownership Proof of Insurance Driver's Licence Information Exchanged and Witness Information Passenger Information

 Report the CollisionOnce at the CRC, our professional and courteous staff will assist you through the reporting process.
 You will be requested to provide information related to your driver's license, vehicle ownership, and insurance.
 Once complete, you will be asked to write a statement and complete a diagram.

 Vehicles PhotographedAll vehicles are photographed documenting the collision details and helping to reduce fraudulent claims.
 A "Damage Reported to Police" sticker is applied to deter additional damage from being added to the vehicles.

 Insurance Company NotifiedIf you elect to report to your insurance company, the information is made available to them through our secure portal.
 This helps speed up the claim process.
 Telephones are available for you to contact your family, your broker, or your insurance company to start your claim.